mnot/I-D/link-hint/draft.md

 that the link occurred within, and in some cases, it might be valid for a considerably shorter period.

+Likewise, the information in a link hint is specific to the link it is attached to.
+This means that if a representation is specific to a particular user, the hints on links in that representation are also specific to that user.

 Pre-Defined HTTP Link Hints {#hints}
 ===========================